ychunhui/refarch-cognitive-analytics/docs/run.md

 sudo npm install -g nodemon
 ```
 ### For Watson Conversation service
+Create the service in IBM Cloud and get the credentials, update the configuration file (config.json and values.yaml) for the webapp to access the conversation service.
+[See this note about implementation](./wcs/README.md)

 ### For Tone analyzer
 Create the service in IBM Cloud and get the credentials.
 See also [this note](w-tone-analyzer.md) for more details.